 \subsection{Explicit mode-wise error decay and spectral bias}

 The eigenvalues of $\Theta_k$ determine the contraction rates of the corresponding error modes during GD training.
-To understand this behaviour, let us again consider empirical least-squares loss~\eqref{eq:squared_loss}.
+To understand this behavior, let us again consider the empirical least-squares loss~\eqref{eq:squared_loss}.
 The function-space error is defined as $e_k := u(\theta_k)-y$.
 Using NTK-induced update~\eqref{eq:ntk_update}, we can obtain a linear recursion of the following form:

 In regimes where $\Theta_k$ varies slowly, we may approximate~$\Theta_k$ locally with constant $\Theta$, i.e.,~$\Theta_k \approx \Theta$, yielding